Gender representation in video games: Sexualization of men

-The sexualization of men in video games is connected to the male gaze, which is the act of depicting women and the world, in the visual arts and in literature, from a masculine, heterosexual perspective that presents and represents women as sexual objects for the pleasure of the male viewer.
+The sexualization of men in video games is connected to the male gaze, which is the act of depicting people and the world, in the visual arts and in literature, from a masculine and heterosexual perspective that presents and represents women as sexual objects for the pleasure of the male viewer and men as powerful avatars.

-It has been noted that while video games tend to sexualize women more often than men, male characters are also sexualized in games.
-However, the sexualization of men isn't as prevalent as that of women.
-Furthermore, it's also been noted that while female characters' sexualization is done as fan service and treats them as objects, the sexualization of male characters is done as a male power fantasy.
-Commenting on this topic, The Guardian Keith Stuart argues that while female characters are presented as sex objects, male characters are usually portrayed as something for straight male gamers to aspire towards.
+It has been noted that video games tend to sexualize women more often than men, while male characters are not sexualized in most media at all.
+The sexualization of men in videogames is often used to undermine the critical analyses of how women is portrayed in the media.
+Furthermore, it has also been noted that while women sexualization is done as fan service and treats them as objects, the sexualization of male characters is done as a male power fantasy.
+Commenting on this topic, The Guardian's Keith Stuart argues that while female characters are presented as sex objects, male characters are usually portrayed as something for straight male gamers to aspire towards.
 Writing for Paste magazine, Dante Douglas argued that men's sexualization and sexuality in video games falls in one of three categories: power fantasy, gender performance, and fan interpretation, with the power fantasy type being the most prevalent out of the three.

-Video game designer and industry activist Mattie Brice, writing for PopMatters, argues that a notable aspect of sexual objectification involves "emphasizing what is illegal/improper to show in public without crossing a line".
+Video game designer and industry activist Mattie Brice, writing for PopMatters, argues that a notable aspect of sexual objectification involves "emphasizing what is illegal/improper to show in public without crossing a line."
 For women, these would include drawing attention to their breasts.
-However, drawing attention to a man's chest isn't viewed as improper, and thus, while male video game characters that act as power fantasies may have an exposed chest, they don't qualify as sex objects, or their portrayal as sexualization.
-Brice goes on to state that true sexualization of men characters in video games would entail emphasizing what is improper for men to show in public; having them wear "low-rise pants and underwear" and drawing attention to their bulge or butts.
+However, drawing attention to a man's chest is not viewed as improper, and thus, while male video game characters that act as power fantasies may have an exposed chest, they do not qualify as sex objects, or their portrayal as sexualization.
+Brice goes on to state that true sexualization of male characters in video games would entail emphasizing what is improper for men to show in public; having them wear "low-rise pants and underwear" and drawing attention to their bulge or buttocks.

-According to a study conducted by Karen Dill and Kathryn P. Thill in 2005, around 39% of female characters in video games wear revealing clothes, versus 8% of male characters.
+According to a study conducted by Karen Dill and Kathryn P. Thill in 2005, around 39% of female characters in video games wear revealing clothes versus 8% of male characters.
 Moreover, only 1% of male characters have "sexualized figures", compared to 60% of female characters.
 The study also stated that male characters (83%) are more likely to be portrayed as aggressive than female characters (62%), holding that men are included within the stereotyping image of video game marketing.